yumin-chen/git-next/docs/TSD-GitNext.md

 *For any* set of Git objects, creating a packfile with GitNext should produce a packfile that can be read by standard Git tools, and vice versa.
 **Validates: Requirements 3.3**

-### Property 10: Git Object Format Compliance
+### Property 10: Git Object Export Fidelity
-*For any* Git object (commit, tree, blob, tag), the binary representation created by GitNext should be identical to that created by standard Git.
+*For any* canonical GitNext object, when exported to Git format, the resulting binary representation should produce identical SHA-1/SHA-256 hashes to standard Git for the same logical object content.
 **Validates: Requirements 3.5**

+**Note**: This property applies only to export/import boundaries, not internal canonical storage.

 ### Property 11: Operation Logging Completeness
 *For any* repository mutation operation, the operation should be recorded in the operation log with sufficient information to undo it.
 **Validates: Requirements 4.1**

-### Property 12: Undo Operation Correctness
+### Property 12: Undo Operation Correctness (Conflict-Free Operations)
-*For any* repository operation that has been performed, undoing it should restore the repository to its exact previous state.
+*For any* conflict-free repository operation that has been performed, undoing it should restore the repository to its exact previous state.
 **Validates: Requirements 4.2**

+**Note**: V1 scope limited to conflict-free operations.

-### Property 13: Redo Operation Consistency
+### Property 13: Redo Operation Consistency (Conflict-Free Operations)
-*For any* operation that has been undone, redoing it should restore the repository to the same state as if the operation had never been undone.
+*For any* conflict-free operation that has been undone, redoing it should restore the repository to the same state as if the operation had never been undone.
 **Validates: Requirements 4.3**

+**Note**: V1 scope limited to conflict-free operations.

 ### Property 14: Operation History Persistence
 *For any* sequence of operations performed before application restart, the operation history should be identical after restart.